Life in the Undergrowth

 Life in the Undergrowth is a BBC nature documentary series written and presented by David Attenborough, first transmitted in the UK from 23 November 2005.

 A study of the evolution and habits of invertebrates, it was the fifth of Attenborough's specialised surveys following his major trilogy that began with Life on Earth.
 Each of the five 50-minute episodes looks at a group (or aspect) of the creatures using innovative photographic techniques.

-The series was produced in conjunction with Animal Planet.
+The series was produced by the BBC Natural History Unit in conjunction with Animal Planet and The Open University.
 The executive producer was Mike Gunton, the series producer Mike Salisbury, and the music was composed by Ben Salisbury and David Poore.
 The Chief Scientific Consultant was Dr. George McGavin.

 Background

 Invertebrates had been largely ignored by filmmakers in the past, due to the difficulties in filming them, but advances in lens and camera technology gave the makers an opportunity to film the creatures at their level.
 The series features a balance of everyday European invertebrates such as the wolf spider and housefly and more exotic varieties such as the redback spider of Australia and venomous centipedes of the Amazon.
 This was the first time that such animals had been photographed at such a high level of detail for television (some sequences were filmed in high definition format), and provided not only casual viewers but also scientists with a new understanding of certain species' behaviour.

 Production of the series took around two years, during which time filming took place around the world, from the Amazonian rainforest to Costa Rica, Australia, Malaysia, Hungary, Switzerland and many more locations, including the United Kingdom.

 To follow and understand the various species looked at throughout the series, the production team consulted with some of the foremost experts on invertebrate life.
 In certain instances, their help proved invaluable, particularly when coming across particularly dangerous species or societies.
 In other instances, the specialists helped to provide some of their most recent discoveries, enabling the makers to showcase in rich detail the complex processes through which invertebrates may interact with their environment, as well as the regular processes of all animals in the wild, such as their mating rituals and hunt for food.
 Many of the creatures' interactions were not only filmed for the first time, but were also recorded with such extraordinary magnification that scientists who studied them were able to answer specific questions that observance with the naked eye had hitherto rendered impossible.

 As always, time and money constraints played a huge part.
 The filming schedules had to be arranged to fit in with expected dates of major events that were planned to be included, such as the emergence of the North American cicadas or the mass emergence of mayfly in Hungary.
 As is usual in the preparation of a nature documentary, not everything went to plan, due to the unpredictable nature of the subject matter.